This page will serve as a repository for the various programs and resources available under the CCB's social equity and economic empowerment programs.

 The Vermont legislature allocated $500,000 to the Cannabis Business Development Fund.
 Additional funding for this program comes from contributions made by integrated licensees.
 Other licensees with businesses hiring 2 or more employees may opt to contribute to the Fund as a part of their required positive impact criteria for licensure as outlined in Board Rule 1.4.9

-The fund is administered by the Agency for Commerce and Community Development.
-More information about the fund will be available soon.
+The fund is administered by the Agency for Commerce and Community Development (ACCD).
+In order to receive grants from the fund, applicants must:

 By statute, only social equity applicants have access to the technical assistance and grant funding provided through the Cannabis Business Development Fund.